As K-pop has become more than just a subculture in recent years, there are now even K-pop deepfake girl groups.

 For example, if you see this interview below, posted by SM Entertainment, featuring the real Karina and the ae-Karina who is her avatar, her voice does not sound like a real person behind her.

-The assumption is that the person behind Rui must be a singer, since she can sing and dance.
-She has uploaded many content with cover dances and songs to attract K-pop fans.
+The assumption is that the person behind Rui must be a singer since she can sing and dance.
+She has uploaded many contents with cover dances and songs to attract K-pop fans.